Quantum-Codes/jeeadv_2024/README.md

 ## Accessing the Data

 The Excel sheets and CSV files can be accessed from the `exported_data`  directory in this repository.
 Simply navigate to the folder and download the required files.
+It's recommended to download the `combined.xlsx` file present in `exported_data/excel` directory.

 ## About the files